its-the-shrimp/yew-html-ext/README.md

 The provided macros facilitate an experimental ground for potential additions to Yew HTML proper, which is why the base features are untouched, only new ones are added.
+The specific syntax provided by the library is explained in [the docs](https://docs.rs/yew-html-ext/latest/yew_html_ext)

 ## Format this new fancy HTML
 [`yew-fmt`](https://github.com/schvv31n/yew-fmt) has support for this extended syntax,